 Busy?
-Grasshopper lets you send an automatic text to new callers, so they’re not left totally hanging.
+Grasshopper lets you send an automatic text to new callers only, so they’re not left totally hanging.
 However, your admin must approve setting that up before anyone on your team can use auto-replies.

 - The OpenPhone solution: With OpenPhone, you can use SMS automations in far more ways than one.
 Set up auto-replies or even automate SMS with our Zapier integration!